-Swales are the broad, shallow channels along roads, driveways and parking lots that are designed to protect your property from flooding.
-They are part of the City's stormwater drainage system.
+Swales are the broad, shallow channels along roads, driveways and parking lots that are designed to keep water off your road.
+They are a key part of the City's stormwater drainage system.
 Properly maintained swales can collect stormwater runoff, trap pollutants, increase groundwater recharge, and slow the flow of runoff – thus reducing erosion.
-Palm Coast currently contains more than 1,200 miles of roadside swales.
+Palm Coast has more than 1,200 miles of roadside swales.

 - To capture stormwater runoff